-- 102. WFP will work with federal and state-level institutions, the International Institute of Tropical Agriculture, the International Food Policy Research Institute, other United Nations agencies and other partners to review and align policy arrangements for food security and nutrition; support policy formulation, including to give effect to the recommendations of the zero hunger strategic review; and strengthen the efficiency of the Zero Hunger Forum and its drive for results, including the gender-transformative implementation, monitoring and evaluation of priority zero hunger actions in selected pilot states. - 103.
-Evidence from WFP's work in Nigeria will support research for rights-based policy development in collaboration with universities and research institutes, for example in the field of value chains, the prevention of malnutrition and the role of women as agents of change in disaster risk reduction and food security. - 104.
-WFP will develop a multi-year gender-transformative zero hunger advocacy strategy, engaging with policymakers and local actors, particularly crisis-affected populations and beneficiaries.
-Communications will be at the core of the CSP in the promotion of a wider zero hunger discourse, and WFP will foster broad awareness of the zero hunger challenges and solutions in the country.
+- 103. WFP will work with federal and state-level institutions, the International Institute of Tropical Agriculture, the International Food Policy Research Institute, other United Nations agencies and other partners to review and align policy arrangements for food security and nutrition; support policy formulation, including to give effect to the recommendations of the zero hunger strategic review; and strengthen the efficiency of the Zero Hunger Forum and its drive for results, including the gender-transformative implementation, monitoring and evaluation of priority zero hunger actions in selected pilot states. - 104.
+Evidence from WFP's work in Nigeria will support research for rights-based policy development in collaboration with universities and research institutes, for example in the field of value chains, the prevention of malnutrition and the role of women as agents of change in disaster risk reduction and food security.